How to build an MVP that validates your value proposition, shortens your time-to-market and reduces product development costs.

 How Long Does it Take to Build an MVP?

-The time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.
-That being said you can expect to launch your MVP around four to six months after development begins.
+That being said, the time it takes to build an MVP can vary depending on the industry you’re tackling and the features you need to prove your assumptions.

 What Comes Before an MVP?